 The pervasive effects of an alcohol use disorder are often best managed in an inpatient alcohol rehab program.
 Such programs can successfully manage potentially life-threatening alcohol withdrawal and help those whose thoughts and actions have been controlled by alcohol regain a sense of control over their lives.

-To find inpatient drug or alcohol rehab programs that work for you, call The Recovery Village Palm Beach to speak with a representative who can explain our programs.
+To find inpatient drug or alcohol rehab programs that work for you, call The Recovery Village Palm Beach at Baptist Health to speak with a representative who can explain our programs.

 Co-Occurring Disorders Treatment

 In the inpatient rehab setting, substance use disorders and coexisting mental health conditions can be treated simultaneously.
 This approach is known as co-occurring disorders treatment and is of critical importance.